 A flyer on a door in the movie announces Rex’s in-store appearance as “April 8th,” which is why it’s honored then.
 Maxwell Caulfield played the ridiculous singer Rex Manning, who shows up at Empire Records for an album signing.
-This year, for the 20th anniversary celebration of the film (and Rex Manning Day), Rough Trade Records in Brooklyn tricked out its storefront to look like the record store in the film, replete with actors Ethan Embry, Johnny Whitworth, and the band GWAR making surprise appearances.
+In 2015, for the film’s 20th anniversary (and Rex Manning Day), Brooklyn’s Rough Trade Records tricked out its storefront to look like the record store in the film, replete with actors Ethan Embry, Johnny Whitworth, and the band GWAR making surprise appearances.
 Caulfield was unable to make the event, but a tanned stand-in recreated the “Say No More (Mon Amour)” video and snapped photos with fans.

 15. Rex Manning Day is a tribute to Kurt Cobain.

 Screenwriter Carol Heikkinen based the script on her time working at Tower Records, and keeping with the music theme, she slipped in an important date.
 “I was just talking to the writer [Carol], and she was saying it’s in one of the drafts,” Embry revealed to The Wrap in 2015.
 “April 8th is the same day they found Kurt Cobain’s body.
 It’s not the day he died.
 We shot that the same year they found him, so it represents the death of a rock star.
 Nobody ever says it in the movie.
 Nobody ever says April 8th.”

 16. The cast had no idea how popular the movie became.